Холмс, кажется, вы в России...

 Fiverr payment system

 The feedback system is important for the freelance marketplace as it provides real information about the contractor and the quality of his services.
 After the freelancer has completed the task, the client should be able to leave a review.
-It is better to enable this feature only for registered users, to avoid reviews from rogue sources.
+It is better to enable this feature only for registered users to avoid reviews from rogue sources.

 To launch a freelance marketplace, you need to start with the MVP — a minimum viable product.
 This is a version of your platform with basic features that will be enough to attract the target audience.
 To develop the MVP, you need to follow a few steps.
 Here they are.

 First, analyze the market.
-In order to start a development process, do comprehensive market research, study competitors’ business models, and learn as much as you can about the target audience of websites like Upwork and its needs.
+In order to start a development process, do comprehensive market research, study competitors’ business models, and learn as much as you can about the target audience of websites like Upwork and their needs.
 Find specific problems of the target audience and omissions of competitors that need to be solved.
 For example, read reviews about freelance marketplaces and find out what users are dissatisfied with.
 These are the omissions of competitors, which, if corrected, will make your freelance marketplace competitive.

 Second, form a unique offer: choose the type and business model of the freelance marketplace.
 After analyzing the market, think about how your project will differ from your competitors and what will be your advantage.
-For example, you can focus on accessibility or uniqueness of the online freelance marketplace.
+For example, you can focus on the accessibility or uniqueness of the online freelance marketplace.
 If you choose uniqueness, you can, for instance, create a platform for blockchain developers or copywriters in Spanish.
-Through such a business model you can make the community exclusive, and sell access to it more expensively, gaining money.
+Through such a business model, you can make the community exclusive and sell access to it more expensively, gaining money.
 If you choose accessibility, the benefit will be that your freelance marketplace will suit more people, so you can earn more from a wider target audience.

 To build a freelance marketplace, think about the feature set that you will include in the MVP.
 This should be a minimum set of features that can keep the freelance platform competitive and attract the target audience.
 A sample list of such features was described above.

 The next step in the freelance marketplace development process is choosing the technology stack.
-To build a freelance marketplace we at Purrweb use React.js for the frontend (the interface the user sees) and Node.js for the backend (the server part).
+To build a freelance marketplace, we at Purrweb use React.js for the frontend (the interface the user sees) and Node.js for the backend (the server part).

 For mobile development, we use React Native — a framework for cross-platform development.
 It creates a native-like experience and saves time and money as the team works on a freelance marketplace for iOS and Android simultaneously.

 Once you have chosen a technology stack, you need to hire a development team to build a freelance marketplace.
 At that stage, the team will take care of UI/UX design, code writing, and testing.
-When the MVP is ready, you can release it, collect feedback and improve your freelance marketplace.
+When the MVP is ready, you can release it, collect feedback, and improve your freelance marketplace.

 Read more about what MVP is, why, and how to develop it in this article of our blog.

 To remain competitive among other freelance marketplaces, make the use of your service as comfortable as possible.
-There is no such thing as a perfect marketplace, so to stay competitive you can take into account and correct the mistakes of your competitors, improve basic features like the payment system or add to a freelance marketplace new unusual features that you haven’t seen before.
+There is no such thing as a perfect marketplace, so to stay competitive, you can take into account and correct the mistakes of your competitors, improve basic features like the payment system, or add to a freelance marketplace new unusual features that you haven’t seen before.
 Here are a few points to reflect on:

 It is important for people to get money for their work quickly and to be comfortable making transfers.
 So there is a lot to think about.